mig/gedit-themes/README.md

 ## Changelog

+### 0.2.0
+ - Completely redesign install script to be more flexible and fail proof

 ### 0.1.0
  - Replace install script with new one that works with Gedit 3
  - Remove railscasts2 and Rainbow Neon themes
  - Modify some themes that had no defined background color for current-line so that it always looks good

+## Acknowledgements

+This theme bundle is based on the work of Matthew Swasey (mig).
+Also includes a build script which is heavily inspired by the installer script of Solarized for Gedit by Matthew Cantelon (mattcan).